-To open a bank account you will need a valid UK address (not a hotel)
+To open a bank account you will need a valid UK address (not a hotel) and a letter from the school to prove your student status.

-and a letter from the school to prove your student status.
 The bank most of our students use is called Santander, but others may also be available.
-Remember to make an appointment first and have your Photo ID documents with you
+Most students now prefer to use online banking facilities such as Monzo and Revoult.
+To open a bank account in the UK remember to make an appointment first and have your Photo ID documents with you